bottlenoselabs/SDL-cs/README.md

 1. Download and install [.NET 9](https://dotnet.microsoft.com/download).
 2. Fork the repository using GitHub or clone the repository manually with submodules: `git clone --recurse-submodules https://github.com/bottlenoselabs/SDL3-cs`.
-3. Build the native library by running [`ext/build-native-library.sh`](./ext/build-native-library.sh).
+3. Build the native shared libraries (SDL and SDL extensions) by running [`ext/build-native-libraries.sh`](./ext/build-native-libraries.sh).
 To execute `.sh` (Bash) scripts on Windows, use Git Bash which can be installed with Git itself: https://git-scm.com/download/win.
-The `build-native-library.sh` script requires that CMake and SDL build dependencies ([see Linux docs for required packages](https://wiki.libsdl.org/SDL3/README/linux)) are installed and in your environment variable `PATH`.
+The `build-native-libraries.sh` script requires that CMake and SDL build dependencies ([see Linux docs for required packages](https://wiki.libsdl.org/SDL3/README/linux)) are installed and in your environment variable `PATH`.
 4. Add the `src/cs/production/Interop.SDL/Interop.SDL.csproj` C# project to your solution as an existing project and then reference it within your own solution.

 ## Developers: Documentation